-The purpose of the general education program is to promote breadth of knowledge and intellectual inquiry as a central part of all programs, each of which is intended to enable graduates to enjoy productive and satisfying careers.
+The purpose of general education is to promote breadth of knowledge and intellectual inquiry as a central part of all programs, each of which is intended to enable graduates to enjoy productive and satisfying careers.
 Through general education students are challenged to sharpen oral and written communication skills, to understand the breadth of disciplines that support their selected field of study, and to function responsibly and constructively in a rapidly changing world.

 All programs at Rasmussen College are designed to prepare students for the challenges of career and community life.
-Regardless of length, each program will prepare students to:
+Regardless of length, each program will integrate general education concepts and skills to prepare students to:

-1. Effectively communicate, orally and in writing, in the workplace, in the community, and interpersonally.

-2. Analyze, evaluate, and solve problems that arise in employment and in life.

-3. Locate, evaluate, and effectively use information from a variety of sources, print and electronic, meeting common standards for intellectual and academic integrity.
+- 1. Effectively communicate, orally and in writing, in the workplace, in the community, and interpersonally. - 2.
+Analyze, evaluate, and solve problems that arise in employment and in life. - 3.
+Locate, evaluate, and effectively use information from a variety of sources, print and electronic, meeting common standards for intellectual and academic integrity.